florianmainguy/florianmainguy.github.io/_posts/2020-04-01-gilbert-odyssey.markdown

 ---
 layout: post
-title:  "Gilbert Odyssey - The 5 Monuments of Cycling"
+title:  "Gilbert Odyssey or The 5 Monuments of Cycling - React/Node.js"
 date:   2020-04-07 20:30:00
 categories: jekyll update
 ---

 Gilbert Odyssey is an interactive visualisation of the 5 Monuments of cycling<br/>

-Named after Philippe Gilbert, whose dedication for winning all Monuments is outstanding.<br/>
+Named after **Philippe Gilbert**, whose dedication for winning all Monuments is outstanding.<br/>
 One last Monument win with Milan-Sanremo would make him join the elite club of Rik Van Looy, Eddy Merckx and Roger de Vlaeminck.<br/>

-This is my first web app done with React/Node.js.
+This is my first web app done with **React/Node.js**.

 Try it [here](https://www.gilbertodyssey.com)